 History & Inspiration for Steamboat Landing

-In the early to mid 1800s, Warsaw was a thriving river town.
-Sited on the Osage River, now the Lake of the Ozarks, Warsaw became a major year round river port.
-Numerous steamboats lined the river bank along the downtown, loading and unloading goods and passengers.
+In the early to mid-1800s, Warsaw was a thriving river town.
+Sited on the Osage Arm of Lake of the Ozarks, now the Lake of the Ozarks, Warsaw became a major year-round river port.
+Numerous steamboats lined the riverbank along the downtown, loading and unloading goods and passengers.
 It came to be known as Steamboat Landing.

 The following article was written by the late Mayor and newspaper editor, MK (Jab) White.

-Coming to Warsaw, they brought cargoes of groceries, salt, nails and iron.
-Going back, they took pork from hogs fattened on acorns, pelts and furs, barley, deer skins, dried fruit, ginseng, cigars, hemp, hoop poles, iron ore, lard, bee cords, wax and whiskey.
+Coming to Warsaw, they brought cargoes of groceries, salt, nails, and iron.
+Going back, they took pork from hogs fattened on acorns, pelts and furs, barley, deer skins, dried fruit, ginseng, cigars, hemp, hoop poles, iron ore, lard, bee cords, wax, and whiskey.
 In March of 1850, The Wave arrived at St. Louis with a cargo including 301 venison hams from Warsaw.
-In 1854, Warsaw shipped out 144 bales of deer skin.
-March to June, and October to December were the best months for navigation, due to the seasonal rains.
+In 1854, Warsaw shipped out 144 bales of deerskin.
+March to June and October to December were the best months for navigation, due to the seasonal rains.
 Usual speed, going upstream, was about five miles an hour.
 Speed doubled going back with the current to St. Louis.
-One of the largest boats to dock here was the General Meade.
+One of the largest boats to dock here was General Meade.
 She was 192 feet long and 29 feet wide.
-She carried a crew of forty, with deck hands to unload agricultural equipment.
-The coming of the narrow gauge railroad in the 1870s was a death blow to the steamboat trade."
+She carried a crew of forty, with deckhands to unload agricultural equipment.
+The coming of the narrow-gauge railroad in the 1870s was a death blow to the steamboat trade.”